Internet personality: YouTubers and vloggers

-PewDiePie is an internet celebrity and the fourth most subscribed individual YouTuber.
+PewDiePie is an internet personality and the fourth most subscribed individual YouTuber.
 Overall, he has the ninth-most subscribed YouTube channel.

-YouTube has risen as one of the biggest platforms for launching internet celebrities.
+YouTube has risen as one of the biggest platforms for launching internet personalities.
 YouTube creators (known as YouTubers), regardless of the genres or types of videos they make, have created an industry that can generate revenue from video views and online popularity.
-For example, Swedish internet celebrity PewDiePie uploads gaming and comedy videos on YouTube.
+For example, Swedish internet personality PewDiePie uploads gaming and comedy videos on YouTube.
 As of October 2024, he has around 110 million subscribers and is the fourth most-subscribed non-corporation YouTuber.

 Every minute, 300 hours of videos are uploaded to YouTube, and 5 billion videos are watched every day.
 In August 2014, Variety wrote that YouTubers are more popular than mainstream celebrities among U.S. teens.
-Advertisers, in an effort to reach teenagers and millennials who do not watch regular television and movies, have started contacting YouTubers and other internet celebrities.
+Advertisers, in an effort to reach teenagers and millennials who do not watch regular television and movies, have started contacting YouTubers and other internet personalities.

 YouTube's AdSense program enables creators to earn money from advertisements.
 AdSense has certain requirements—a YouTuber must have more than 1,000 subscribers, live in an eligible country, and have more than 4,000 hours of watch time within a year to be eligible.